secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - Nonce length only up to 96 bit, only appropriate for "general cryptographic application" mot for highest security level
 - No explicitly mentioned Padding schemes

 But often there is no matching algorithm specification in existing IANA registries that support our selection of parameters.
 E.g. in {{?RFC5116}} the definition for AEAD_AES_128_GCM proposes a nonce length of 96 bit.
 If we want to use a length higher than this we have to look for another registry than [AEAD Algorithms](https://www.iana.org/assignments/aead-parameters/aead-parameters.xhtml), because there is no specification supporting a higher nonce length.
-It is difficult to find a specification inside existing IANA registries that exactly match all of the chosen parameters for the SCC.Therefore, it could be advantageous to create a IANA registry explicitly for the creation of SCC.
+It is difficult to find a specification inside existing IANA registries that exactly match all of the chosen parameters for the SCC.
+Therefore, it could be advantageous to create a IANA registry explicitly for the creation of SCC.

 - CBOR Object Signing and Encryption (COSE) https://www.iana.org/assignments/cose/cose.xhtml
 - [Named Information Hash Registry(https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg)